dear0x/Contract-Reader/README.md

 Features
 Backdoor Detection: The Contract-Reader tool can detect and alert users to potential backdoors in the smart contract code, such as unauthorized access or manipulation points.

-Risk Assessment: The tool analyzes the contract code to identify potential vulnerabilities and security risks, enabling developers to proactively address them before deployment.
+Risk Assessment: The tool analyzes the contract code to identify potential vulnerabilities and security risks, enabling developers to proactively address them before deployment.0

 Code Review: Contract-Reader allows users to review the contract code, highlighting important sections and providing context to understand the contract's functionality and potential issues.